On Linear Quadratic Potential Games

-This paper explores the potential game properties of the non-cooperative finite-horizon general-sum Linear Quadratic (LQ) game.
-We show that a general LQ game is potential if and only if it is an identical interest game.
-Based on this result, we restrict the class of LQ games to those with decoupled agent dynamics and information structure.
-For this restricted subset, we derive conditions under which the game is potential.
-Furthermore, for the identified subset, we prove the convergence of policy gradient to a Nash equilibrium.

-\section{INTRODUCTION}
+\section{Introduction}

-Several emerging networked dynamical systems, such as the smart grid and autonomous vehicles, rely on the decision-making of multiple interacting agents.
-Meanwhile, due to the increasing complexities of the dynamics and uncertainties of the systems, data-driven control has gained increasing attention.
-Reinforcement learning approaches such as policy gradient methods have been widely applied in single-player setting and their convergence properties have been theoretically investigated~\cite{Fazel18},~\cite{Furieri}.
+Numerous emerging networked dynamic systems, such as smart grids and autonomous vehicles, rely on the decision-making of multiple interacting agents.
+Due to the increasing complexities of the dynamics and uncertainties of these systems, data-driven control has gained increasing attention.
+Reinforcement learning approaches like policy gradient methods have been widely applied in single-agent settings, and their convergence properties have been theoretically investigated~\cite{Fazel18}.
 However, multi-agent reinforcement learning has been less understood in both theory and practice.